3:44 PM EST A court security officer says that someone in the gallery has a cell phone. Judge puts court into recess to “figure this out”.

 12:25 PM EST The defense moved to enter into evidence the documents Col. Morris Davis used for his review of the detainee assessment briefs so the judge could do a comparison and see “verbatim word for word of what is in open source material.”
 The government asked to review the binders of information with highlights before deciding whether to formally object to their admission in court.

 Cpt.
 Joe Morrow of the government added that the government would object the information not officially released by the government but in the public domain would not be relevant to the Espionage Act offense.
 He added that only government information that was “lawfully available” would contribute and be relevant to the defense over whether information disclosed did relate to “national defense information.”
-But, the judge asked the government to look at another of her instructions: she is to consider whether disclosure would be potentially damaging to the United States.
+But, the judge asked the government to look at another of her instructions: she is to consider whether disclosure would be potentially damaging or useful to the United States.

 On this, Morrow mentioned there’s a court filing in a case that was released this morning relevant to this issue.
-The case, the press pool figured out, is the Stephen Jin-Woo Kim case, the case of the former State Department employee accused releasing classified information on North Korea to Fox News reporter James Rosen.
+The case, the press pool figured out, is the Stephen Jin-Wo Kim case, the case of the former State Department employee accused releasing classified information on North Korea to Fox News reporter James Rosen.
 That ruling is under seal.
 How is it prosecutors in the Manning case can have access to this ruling?

 12:20 PM EST Col. Morris Davis went through and highlighted portions of 5 detainee assessments that Manning is charged with releasing to show where he had found publicly available information.
 He looked at Combatant Status Review Tribunals (CSRT) filings, which were setup to assess whether a detainee was an “enemy combatant” or not.
 He looked at filings f rom Administrative Review Boards (ARB).
 He also reviewed Andy Worthington’s book, The Guantanamo Files, and the film directed by Michael Winterbottom, Road to Guantanamo.